LearnOnDemandSystems/docs/guides/cloud-slice/cloud-slice.md

 | ---------------------- | ---------------------------------------- |
 | **Name Prefix**        | This is the prefix that will be applied to the resource group when it is created.
 All resource groups are created using the name prefix, followed by the lab instance id, and then the lab profile id. |
 | **Region**             | Indicates the region where the resource group will be created. |
-| **Permisisons**             | Select the permission level of the user account(s) added.
+| **Permissions**             | Select the permission level of the user account(s) added.
 Select the user, and then select the permission level to be given to that user.
 ||Reader: read-only access|
 ||Contributor: read-write access |
 ||Owner: read-write access with the ability to manage permissions |